 Medicare for All would shake up pretty much every part of our nation’s health care system, from the doctors who provide care to the insurers who pay for it.
 Here’s how the plan could affect different types of providers:

 - Doctors and Hospitals.
-They would most likely receive less pay under the new system, since Medicare pays lower rates for all forms of care than private insurers do.
+They would most likely receive less pay under the new system because Medicare pays lower rates for all forms of care than private insurers do.
 On the plus side, they would no longer have to worry about unpaid bills from patients who don’t have insurance or insurers who refuse claims.
 They would also have to spend less time on paperwork, which would keep their administrative costs down.
 Still, the lower payment rates could force some hospitals to close if they can no longer meet their expenses.

 - Drug Companies.
 Once the government takes over the health insurance system, it would be able to negotiate for lower prices on drugs across the board.
 As a result, the companies that make these drugs would most likely see their profits drop.
 In the long run, that could discourage them from spending money to develop new medicines.